ome/omero-documentation/omero/users/cli/export.rst

 Export images
 -------------

-The |CLI| export command allows you to export data in XML and TIFF formats from an OMERO.server using the command line.
+The |CLI| export command allows you to export data in XML and OME-TIFF formats from an OMERO.server using the command line.

 Overview
 ^^^^^^^^